-The best performing Google Adsense Banner sizes along with its placement to help you maximize earnings in 2021 via Adsense
+The best performing Google Adsense Banner sizes along with its placement to help you maximize earnings via Adsense

-Which is the best performing Google Adsense banner size in 2021?
+Which is the best performing Google Adsense banner size?
 What should be the ideal placement of the better-performing banners?
 With so many choices of banner sizes, testing each for performance can be a daunting task.

 Adsense still is predominantly a Pay Per Click ad network.
 You get paid for clicks.
 Having ads in a position that isn’t too intrusive for the readers and getting clicks is ideal for a webmaster or blogger.